Check your start time on-line (dashboard) and make sure you follow the procedure outlined below.

 - Make sure you pass over the timing mat to make your time count!

-- Public toilets are available near-by both checkpoints, and you find many more along the route.
+- Public toilets are available near-by the checkpoint, and you find many more along the route.

-- Public parking is close-by both checkpoints but can be limited.
+- Public parking is close-by to the checkpoint but can be limited.

-- Finish at Kirribilli Market will be operational between 09:00am and 19:00pm - View in Google Maps
+- Finish at Bradfield Park will be operational between 09:00am and 19:00pm - View in Google Maps

-- You will find first aid, water, limited electrolyte drinks, minimal snacks as well as food vans at finish
+- You will find first aid, water, minimal snacks as well as food vans at finish

 - Make sure you collect your medal and visit The Fred Hollows Foundation marquee